 The Guideline Development Group (GDG) noted that there is a lack of high-quality evidence investigating the impact of structured, preterm specific follow-up programs.
-Understanding impact and cost-effectiveness of structured, preterm specific follow-up programs will require significant future research using a structured approach.
-Future research about risk and resilience factors that assesses their suitability for health, community and disability care decision making would add value.
+Understanding impact, resources required, including appropriately skilled staff and cost-effectiveness of structured, preterm specific follow-up programs will require significant future research using a structured approach.
+Future research about risk and resilience factors that assesses their suitability for health, community and disability care decision making would add value, including those specific to an Aboriginal and Torres Strait Islander peoples.
 A partnership with people with lived experience to set research priorities for care for children and families who are born very preterm is necessary to ensure best use of research efforts and funding.